 With over 70 films from 28 countries, we can’t wait to welcome audiences back for BIFF 2020 – 11 exhilarating days of unmissable cinema!

-Visit BIFF.com.au Tickets on sale from late August.
+Visit BIFF.com.au Tickets now on sale

 High Ground is a moving story set in the early twentieth century, inspired by Australia’s untold history, exploring family and legacy and as it grapples with the country’s past.
 Set in the extraordinary Northern Territory, High Ground tells of a terrible crime covered up until twelve years later when those involved are forced to reckon with the devastation it caused.